Early in 1915, a group of business men in Detroit, Michigan organized the first Kiwanis Club with a purpose to do good things for their community.

 That first summer the young club started a long tradition of community service by challenging the Rotary Club to a baseball game to benefit the Clarksville Hospital (where the Clarksville Academy is now located).
 The “rip-roaring” game attracted over 600 citizens and the “upstart” Kiwanians won the game 19-13.

-To encourage young people to provide community service the Clarksville Kiwanis Club formed Key Clubs at Clarksville High in 1946, at Montgomery Central High in 1978, and at Clarksville Academy in 1984.
+To encourage young people to provide community service the Clarksville Kiwanis Club formed Key Clubs at Clarksville High in 1946 and 2004, at Montgomery Central High in 1978 and 2005, and at Clarksville Academy in 1984.
 They also founded a Circle K Club at Austin Peay in 1956.
 The members of these student clubs quickly learned the value of community projects and work with Kiwanians at their annual fund-raising events as Pancake Day and the Kiwanis Rodeo.
 These events raise the money necessary to provide services to the Clarksville area.

 Through the years the club has sponsored the formation of eight new clubs: Springfield in 1922, Hopkinsville in 1923, Dickson in 1927, Dover in 1947, Centerville in 1958, Oak Grove T-K-C in 1963, Hilldale in 1968, and St. Bethlehem in 1993.
 The club is in the 14th Division of the Kentucky-Tennessee District of Kiwanis International which has about 300,000 members worldwide.